hackclub/hackclub/workshops/drumpad/README.md

 ```

-To just explain what we did, We have a parent `<div>` tag that nests or holds all of our pads and then we just pass letters from A to L to easily identify each pad and like i mentioned above each pad will be given a box look and that's why we are using `div` tags.
+To quickly break this down.
+We have a parent `<div>` tag that nests or holds all of our pads and then we just pass letters from A to L to easily identify each pad and like i mentioned above each pad will be given a box look and that's why we are using `div` tags.

 And if we run our code, it should look like this: